Why DeepClaw Uses a Push Model

 The tradeoff

 Push monitoring is not magic.
 If the VPS has no outbound network, DeepClaw cannot see new data.
-If the sync token is wrong, the dashboard goes stale.
+If the sync token is revoked or wrong, the dashboard goes stale.
 If you need second-by-second metrics, a five-minute cron interval is the wrong tool.

 But for most OpenClaw deployments, the tradeoff is right: simple install, low privilege, no inbound ports, and enough observability to catch problems before users notice.